AILA invites you to visit the websites of other organizations working on indigenous peoples issues.

 Spiderwoman Theater Workshop’s mission is to provide exceptional theatre performance, training and education in an effort to address cultural, social and political issues in the Native American and women’s communities.
 They seek to entertain and challenge their audiences and bring communities of people together to examine the causes and effects of a wide variety of issues. - The Silvercloud Singers,

-The SilverCloud Singers are an intertribal Native American singing & dance troupe weaving the traditional with the contemporary of Native song & dance. - Iroquois Nationals Lacrosse,
+The SilverCloud Singers are an intertribal Native American singing & dance troupe weaving the traditional with the contemporary of Native song & dance. - Haudenosaunee Nationals Lacrosse,

 The Iroquois are a unique entity, comprising the only Native American team sanctioned to compete in any sport internationally. - Flying Eagle Woman Fund,